middlebury/midd-frontend/.github/CONTRIBUTING.md

 `now-build` | Runs on [Vercel](http://vercel.com/) platform to build _and_ move the output directory `test` | Root test script.
 Later would test more at once like unit tests if they were present.
 `test:bundlesize` | [bundlesize](https://github.com/siddharthkp/bundlesize) test to ensure built files don't exceed a file size
-`lint` |  Root lint script to run others
-`lint:styles` | Runs Stylelint to lint SCSS files `format` | Runs Prettier on supported file types like `ts`, `scss`, and `twig`
+`lint` |  Root lint script to run others (previously ran eslint as well) `lint:styles` | Runs Stylelint to lint SCSS files `format` | Runs Prettier on supported file types like `ts`, `scss`, and `twig`

-## Build tools and config

-TODO:

-- gulp
-- Browserlist / browser compat

 ## Code style

 - Twig, TypeScript, and SCSS is formatted using [Prettier](https://prettier.io/)
-  - Prettier does not support formatting Twig by default so [this plugin is used to handle that](https://github.com/trivago/prettier-plugin-twig-melody)
+  - Prettier does not support formatting Twig by default so [this plugin is used to handle that](https://github.com/trivago/prettier-plugin-twig-melody).
+It's already configured and should work once you install npm packages.
-- Refer to `.prettierrc` for settings though it is configured with mainly defaults.
+- See `.prettierrc` for settings

 - [Stylelint](https://stylelint.io/) is used for some basic linting on SCSS files.

-  - Linting warnings and errors will display in your console when running `npm run dev` or `npm run build`
+  - Linting warnings and errors will display in your terminal when running `npm run dev` or `npm run build`
   - Check your code editor for stylelint extensions or plugins if you want warnings to show in the files directly

 - All files should be [kebab case](https://en.wiktionary.org/wiki/kebab_case) (lowercase, hyphenated).

 ## CSS/Sass

-TODO: explain dir structure

-TODO: Postcss
-BEM naming
+CSS is written using [Sass](https://sass-lang.com/)

 ## JavaScript/TypeScript

 JavaScript in this project is written using TypeScript for a few core reasons.

-- Strong type safety and self documenting nature of types
+- Strong type safety and self documenting nature of types for arguments
 - Allows for using new JavaScript features and compiling to a backwards compatible version of JS
 - Developer experience improvements like autocompletions and helps you catch errors before running the JS